pauljonescodes/Rutgers-University-Notes/Philosophy/Leibniz.md

     -   New Essays concerning Human Understanding (1702-04) excerpt from Preface, Book 2.1

-24. May 1 same\
+24. May 1 same
 25. May 6 Same

 Final paper due on regularly scheduled exam date for this class period.

-January 23rd, 2013 - Lecture: The alphabet of thought and method of demonstrating truths
+January 23rd, 2013 - Lecture: The alphabet of thought and method of demonstrating truths {#january-23rd-2013---lecture-the-alphabet-of-thought-and-method-of-demonstrating-truths}
 ----------------------------------------------------------------------------------------

 -   Leibniz lived between 1646 to 1716